kjsauer/getting-started/README.md

 I recommend using a text editor (e.g., Sublime Text) to open these text-only files.

 ## Acronyms
-NB: Nota bene (means "Please note" in Italian) (basically, a useful, beneficial note, e.g., to the software program user) (borrowed from PVsyst; see also Getting-Started\PVsyst).
+NB: Nota bene (means "Please note" in Italian) (basically, a useful, beneficial note, e.g., to the software program user) (borrowed from PVsyst; see also Getting-Started\PVsyst)

 ## Conventions
 "$" means an action or command line prompt (not entirely consistent throughout), e.g.: